kamanashisroy/shotodol/core/commands/README.md

 ![command component](../../docs/diagrams/command_component.svg)

 Commands are the instructions for user interaction.
 A command can be interacted via [console](../console/README.md) or they can be used in [shake script](../shake/README.md).
-You can put 'help' in console to know the available commands.
-You can write your own commands too.
-In that case you need to write an [extension](../../libs/plugin/README.md) in _'command'_ space.
-Please see the [idle command](../idle/vsrc/IdleCommand.vala) for an example of command.
+Typing 'help' in console shows the available commands.
+It is possible to write [custom commands](#custom_commands).

 ModuleCommand
 =============